 fiendishlybookish(feverishly) welcomes ARCs as well as eBooks, pdf's, and digital galley's from publishers and authors with one caveat: don't forget to include your expected review deadline.
 Puleeze.

-fiendishlybookish deals primarily with romance, and young adult genres, specifically that of paranormal, historical, and contemporary romances, urban fantasy/dark urban fantasy, science fiction/fantasy, erotica, and chick lit.
+fiendishlybookish deals primarily with urban fantasy/dark urban fantasy, science fiction/fantasy, and some YA genres, specifically that of paranormal, historical, and contemporary romances, urban fantasy/dark urban fantasy, science fiction/fantasy, erotica, and chick lit.

 fiendishlybookish will always strive to be honest and fair in its reviews.
 Really.
 Understandably, writing a book is an incredibly difficult process and goes through many hands.
 Ratings are a culmination of the following and are based upon: originality, a singular aspect of the novel that makes it distinctive, consistent quality, innovative plot lines, action and pace, humor, and characterization.
 It is a complex recipe that makes a novel and FB understands that.

 SIX STAR: Almost unheard of.
-I've only given one 6 star review.
+I've only given two 6 stars review.
 Ever.
-It means the book got under my skin, pulsated, replicated and never let go...it detonated with creativity...
+It means the book got under my skin, pulsated and never let go...it detonated with creativity...

 FOUR STAR: Nearly into the gushing and apoplectic stratosphere (imagine waving arms and some frivolity) but some aspects needed tweaking.

 THREE STAR: Showing some great promise, has a distinctive voice, character or plot that saved the book, a green author who will ripen with time and experience.
 Enjoyable in many ways, but not quite to gushing ratings.
 This rating is also designated for formulaic writers who do not strive to move out of the comfort zone, but use the same construction over and over again (and think that their readers don't notice-wink-wink).